Detangling curls is no small task.

-It’s basically a step by step guide to having great curls!
+It’s basically a step by step guide to having great curls.

 If you are not detangling curly hair properly, you could cause damage and even hair loss.

-To keep your curls happy and healthy, it is super important that you incorporate proper detangling into your hair regime.
+In order keep your curls happy and healthy, it is super important that you incorporate proper detangling into your hair regime.

 The Right Way To Brush Curly Hair